 - Obtain temperature for staff, contractors, and all other peoples (i.e. people seeking employment, salesman, deliveryman, postman, repairman) before entry to the building.
 Anybody with a temperature above 100F is denied access and needs to see a physician.
-See recommended attached form for Staff and non patrons. - Staff report to their supervisor, see a doctor and stay away from fellow colleagues if they are unwell. - Staff other than kitchen personnel should wear mask or face covering. - Ensure there are hand Disinfecting stations present at entry and throughout the building. - Ensure everybody entering has Disinfected their hands or gloves. - Practice good personal hygiene (e.g. wash hands with soap and water before and after meals, after clean-up is carried out, after handling refuse or other dirty items and after visiting the toilet). - Use gloves when carrying out cleaning work and when handling waste. - People should refrain from touching their exposed body parts such as face and arms with soiled hands / gloves.
+See recommended attached form for Staff and non patrons. - Staff report to their supervisor, see a doctor and stay away from fellow colleagues if they are unwell. - Wear facial covering and disinfect hands often. - Ensure there are hand sanitizing stations present at entry and throughout the building. - Ensure everybody entering has disinfected their hands or gloves. - Practice good personal hygiene (e.g. wash hands with soap and water before and after meals, after clean-up is carried out, after handling refuse or other dirty items and after visiting the toilet). - Use gloves when carrying out cleaning work and when handling waste. - People should refrain from touching their exposed body parts such as face and arms with soiled hands / gloves.